-JF Ptak Science Books A catalog entry for the Museum of Imaginary and Impossible Things
+JF Ptak Science Books Quick Imaginary Post, Part of the Series on the Museum of Imaginary and Possibly-Impossible Things

 This is a review of a Newer Statesman review by S. van Zandt's of "On the Differences between Robots and Humans", #31, February, 2130" by S. Nullman, written for Amazing & Astounding Stories, April 1959.
 It is an interesting bit that looks at another interesting bit written in 1959 about robotic senses, olfactory issues, and how it raises the issue of "doubt" in 22nd century mathematics.

 [Image below: an interesting--and later--poster for a marionette version of Karl Capek's 1921 play Rossum's Universal Robots (RUR), in which the word "robot" originated.]

 "Simply put, robots don't stink.
 Or at least there was once a point where they didn't stink--then they stunk--and they then tried not to stink anymore..."

 "Humans on the other hand do stink, if (1) they move or (2) if in not moving they're dying or dead, and then stink by default. #1 can be mediated and remedied if that outcome is favored, though this has not always been the case, and which is also (for the large majority of the human population) of relatively recent invention."